nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a student: `add`

-Adds a student to FRIDAY.
+Adds a student to FRIDAY, with the given name and Telegram handle.

-Format: `add n/NAME [t/TELEGRAM_HANDLE] [s/STUDENT_NUMBER]`
+Format: `add n/NAME t/TELEGRAM_HANDLE`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The Telegram handle and student number are optional
+The Telegram handle should exclude the '@'.
 </div>

 ### View individual student details: `view`